jenningsanderson/aws-athena-workshop/README.md

 2. Now you can begin querying the OSM data, see the [Data section](#Data) below for a more detailed description of what is attributes are available.

-	1. For spatially bounded queries, [this bounding box tool](https://boundingbox.klokantech.com/) can quickly construct WKT bounding boxes
-	2. Here's an example query to count the number of users to ever work on a HOT task:
+	1. Here's an example query to count the number of users to ever work on a HOT task:

 		```sql
 		SELECT count(DISTINCT(uid))